-If you are thinking of using a hard money loan to fund your next project, contact LendingHome.
-They will quickly prequalify you and their interest rates start at only 7.5%.
+If you need a hard money loan to fund your next project, contact LendingHome.
+They will quickly prequalify you and their interest rates are competitive for prime borrowers.
 Get funded in as little as 15 days.

 2. Balloon Mortgages

-Balloon mortgages are similar to hard money since they’re both interest only loans.
+Balloon mortgages are similar to hard money loans because they’re both interest-only loans.
 However, a balloon mortgage is for a longer term and has a balloon payment (a lump sum repayment of outstanding principal) at the end.
-This longer term lets investors receive increased cash flow and a refinance option before the balloon payment is due.
+This longer term helps investors improve their cash flow and gives them a refinance option before the balloon payment is due.

 Balloon Mortgage Qualifications